-Unlike traditional AdWords SERP (search engine results page) ads, to be successful with Google Shopping eCommerce advertisers need to take an SEO optimization-type approach.
-When creating your SERP AdWords ads you create campaigns, ad groups, descriptions and images, all in line with your chosen keywords.
+Unlike traditional Google Ads SERP (search engine results page) ads, to be successful with Google Shopping eCommerce, advertisers need to take an SEO optimization-type approach.
+When creating your SERP Google Ads, you create campaigns, ad groups, descriptions, and images, all in line with your chosen keywords.

 So, what makes Google Shopping so successful?
-There are three things that play a part in Google Shopping success: feed creation and optimization, your bidding strategy, and campaign monitoring and optimization.
-In this guide we will take you through all the steps, from A to Z, to build and optimize your first successful Google Shopping campaign.
+Three things play a part in Google Shopping success: feed creation and optimization, your bidding strategy, and campaign monitoring and optimization.

 Step 1: Creating Your Google Shopping Account

 The very first step you need to make to be able to run Google Shopping campaigns is to open your Google Merchant Center.
 A Google Merchant Center is where your Google Shopping feed data is listed and how it populates.
 Visit www.google.com/merchants to open your Google Merchant Center and follow their setup steps, which include basic business information, term, and conditions review, and website verification.

 Your next step is to set up your tax and shipping rules, both of which are essential for running Google Shopping ads.
 To do this, you will go to the ‘general settings’ and either input your tax rates or, if you’re a US seller, input the states you’re trading in, and Google will do the rest.
 Here are Google’s US Tax guidelines:

 Linking Your Google Ads Account